 https://xb17-511e-40b9.xano.io/api:b4afb8:v2/tutorial

-You can also use a Set Http Header function, to set the X-Branch header followed by the Branch name.
+You can also send a special header in your API requests, X-Branch header, followed by the Branch name.
 For example:

 Merging